gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The visibility system does not operate without an audience.

-We — the consumers of intellectual content — are complicit.
+We, the consumers of intellectual content, are complicit.

-We choose the stimulating over the accurate.
-We choose the confident over the uncertain.
-We choose the story over the argument.
-We choose the familiar-in-new-clothes over the genuinely new.
+We choose the stimulating over the accurate, the confident over the uncertain, the story over the argument, the familiar-in-new-clothes over the genuinely new.

 Not because we are stupid.
 Because we are human.